Contrastive Learning of Musical Representations: Experimental Results

 \subsection{Quantitative Evaluation}

-The most important goal set out in this paper, is to evaluate the difference in performance between an otherwise identical, fully supervised network when learning representations using a self-supervised objective.
-CLMR exceeds the supervised benchmark with a PR-AUC of 35.4\%, despite task-agnostic, self-supervised pre-training and a \textit{linear} classifier for fine-tuning.
-An additional 0.5\% PR-AUC performance gain is added by adding an extra hidden layer to the classifier.
-Evaluation scores of the best-performing CLMR, CPC and other wave-form based models are shown in Table~\ref{tab:results}.
-Our best results are obtained after longer pre-training, of which the details are outlined in Section~\ref{sec:epoch_experiments}.
+The most important goal set out in this paper is to evaluate the difference in performance between an otherwise identical, fully supervised network when learning representations using a self-supervised objective.

-The performance on the larger Million Song Dataset is lower compared to the supervised benchmark, but is still remarkable given the use of a linear classifier.
-We attribute the difference to the more semantically complex tags in the Million Song Dataset, e.g., `catchy', `sexy', `happy', or more similar genre tags, e.g., `progressive rock', `classic rock' and `indie rock', which may not be easily linearly separable.
+CLMR exceeds the supervised benchmark for the Magna\-Tag\-A\-Tune dataset with a PR-AUC of 35.6\%, despite task-agnostic, self-supervised pre-training and a \textit{linear} classifier for training, as shown in Table~\ref{tab:results}.
+An additional 0.4\% PR-AUC performance gain is added by adding an extra hidden layer to the classifier.
+When increasing the batch size and the number of parameters, we observe another performance gain to 37.0\% PR-AUC as show in Appendix \ref{appendix:exp_mini_batch_size}.
+The performance on the larger Million Song Dataset is lower compared to the supervised benchmark, and especially to the current state-of-the-art model that is trained using mel-spectrograms\cite{won2021transformer}, but is still remarkable given the use of a linear classifier.
+The tags in the Million Song Dataset are semantically more complex, e.g., `catchy', `sexy', `happy', and have more similar genre tags, e.g., `progressive rock', `classic rock' and `indie rock', which our proposed contrastive learning method may not distinguish.

 CPC also shows competitive performance with fully supervised models in the music classification task.
-Despite CPC's good performance, self-supervised training indeed does not require a memory bank or more complex loss functions, e.g., those incorporating mutual information or more explicit negative sampling strategies, to learn useful representations.
+Despite CPC's good performance, self-supervised training does not require a memory bank or more complex loss functions, e.g., those incorporating mutual information or more explicit negative sampling strategies, to learn useful representations.

+We also analyse the quality of our representations, showing they can cleanly separate audio fragments from different classes, and visualise the convolution filters of the self-supervised models in Appendix \ref{appendix:qualitative_results}.